 For several years in the 1990s (until NAMHSA's North American Nationals began; we chaired the first NAN), we held one of the world's largest model horse shows, Central Model Equine Congress (CMEC), in Ohio.

-Now there's more fun ahead with the bi-annual Vintage Custom Model Equine Congress--a gratifying get-together of enthusiasts and their vintage custom models to compete in person for prizes.
-From the people's-choice Vintage Custom Showcase contest to the judged showings of the Breed Challenge, it's a day full of ways to celebrate these survivors from the 1960s to the 1990s!
+Today the fun continues with Vintage Custom Model Equine Congress Live--a gratifying get-together of enthusiasts and their vintage custom models to compete in person for prizes.
+From the people's-choice Vintage Custom Showcase contest to the judged showings of the Halter Challenge, it's a day full of ways to celebrate these survivors from the 1960s to the 1990s!

 In the popular-vote Vintage Custom Showcase, emerging as the Grand Champion was *So Viktor Alexi, a 1980s legend created, owned and shown by Sue Rowe of Minnesota.
 Reserve Grand Champion was The Tick, a 1990s work by Pat Sinnott and Marge Para that's owned and shown by Sue Sudekum of Michigan.